 Using the data that you have collected and information related to the protocol and processes that you employed, we use a series of statistical analyses, including Cronbach’s alpha and Exploratory Factor Analysis using SPSS v24.
 The analyzed data is then interpreted and the interpretations are compared with your protocol and instrument to determine where improvement is needed.

-Do you have a question regarding planning of your pilot study?
+Do you have a question regarding planning of your study?
 Or have you conducted your pilot study and need some help analyzing the information that you have collected?
 Feel free to contact us for any support or guidance.